What is plan checking?

 Why is a plan check so important?

-While you will of course need to pay to get the drawings and documents produced, ultimately a Full Plans building regulations application (including a plan check and site inspections) might pay dividends in terms of both time and cost.
+While you will of course need to pay to get the drawings and documents produced, ultimately an application for building control approval with full plans (including a plan check and site inspections) might pay dividends in terms of both time and cost.

 Many types of drawing can be used during the design and construction of buildings, often prepared by different disciplines or teams working separately from one another.